MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/enterprisedataprotection-csp.md

 <p style="margin-left: 20px">The CSP checks the current edition and hardware support (TPM), and returns an error message if the device does not have the required hardware.

+> [!Note]
-> **Note**  This setting is only supported in Windows 10 Mobile.
+> This setting is only supported in Windows 10 Mobile.

 <p style="margin-left: 20px">Supported operations are Add, Get, Replace and Delete.
 Value type is integer.

 <a href="" id="settings-datarecoverycertificate"></a>**Settings/DataRecoveryCertificate**
 <p style="margin-left: 20px">Specifies a recovery certificate that can be used for data recovery of encrypted files.
-This is the same as the data recovery agent (DRA) certificate for encrypting file system (EFS), only delivered through MDM instead of Group Policy.
+This is the same as the data recovery agent (DRA) certificate for encrypting file system (EFS), only delivered through mobile device management (MDM) instead of Group Policy.

+> [!Note]
-> **Note**  If this policy and the corresponding Group Policy setting are both configured, the Group Policy setting is enforced.
+> If this policy and the corresponding Group Policy setting are both configured, the Group Policy setting is enforced.

 <p style="margin-left: 20px">DRA information from MDM policy must be a serialized binary blob identical to what we expect from GP.
 The binary blob is the serialized version of following structure: